tundish/blathnaid/blathnaid/tale/chapters.rst

 Ingomer always kept his ears open for news, and he raised his hand to halt the procession.
 He glanced at the locket, and then back at Jack.
 "What is it?
 Quickly!"

-He looked older than the portrait on the notices, and altogether less noble.
+He looked older than the portrait on his notices, and altogether less noble.
 Ingomer hadn't been feeling well lately.
 His weakness for Gin had paled his skin.
 Where he had tried to shave, his face was sore and blotchy.